ranganathanlab/bmDCA/README.md

 >  Models Capture the Collective Residue Variability in Proteins?
 Molecular
 >  Biology and Evolution 35, 1018–1027 (2018).

+This code is optimized to eliminate the excessive file I/O of the original, time-consuming printing to std err, and parallelize key steps in the inference loop.

 Steps to use the code: